R-value (insulation): Heat flux method

-Example values
+Sample values

 Vacuum insulated panels have the highest R-value, approximately R-45 (in U.S. units) per inch; aerogel has the next highest R-value (about R-10 to R-30 per inch), followed by polyurethane (PUR) and phenolic foam insulations with R-7 per inch.
 They are followed closely by polyisocyanurate (PIR) at R-5.8, graphite impregnated expanded polystyrene at R-5, and expanded polystyrene (EPS) at R-4 per inch.
 Loose cellulose, fibreglass (both blown and in batts), and rock wool (both blown and in batts) all possess an R-value of roughly R-2.5 to R-4 per inch.

 Straw bales perform at about R-2.38 to 2.68 per inch, depending on orientation of the bales.
 However, typical straw bale houses have very thick walls and thus are well insulated.
 Snow is roughly R-1 per inch.
 Brick has a very poor insulating ability at a mere R-0.2 per inch; however it does have a relatively good thermal mass.

 Note that the above examples all use the U.S. (non-SI) definition for R-value.